KnowledgeBoat Logo

 Answer

-(a) Disease — Disease is a departure from normal health through structural or functional disorder of the body.
-There are two major categories of diseases — Communicable or infectious diseases and Non-Communicable or non-infectious diseases.
+(a) Disease — Disease is a departure from normal health through structural or functional disorders of the body.
+There are two major categories of diseases — Communicable or infectious diseases and Non-communicable or non-infectious diseases.

 (b) Immunization — Immunization is an artificial way of achieving protection from infections by the introduction of dead or weakened germs into one's body.
 Immunization is a process by which the body of an individual is made resistant to a specific disease by vaccination.